-(5) Are there any other issues regarding the introduction of CER futures not mentioned in this consultation paper that we ought to consider?
+5. Are there any other issues regarding the introduction of CER futures not mentioned in this consultation paper that we ought to consider?
 Please explain your view.

 We understand that it is intended that the proposed exchange will closely follow the "European" model.
 However, there are a number of important issues that are not covered in the consultation.
-These include the nature of the documentation that exchange participants would be required to sign up to, fees, the conditions for participation in the exchange and information relating to data protection.
+These include the nature of the documentation that exchange participants would be required to prepare and accept, fees payable, conditions for participation in the exchange (including in respect of margin/collateral, etc.), and information relating to data protection.

-Whilst we understand that such details would be released at a later stage, they are likely to be of interest to anyone taking a view as to whether participation in any exchange would be desirable.
+Whilst we understand that such details would be released at a later stage, they are likely to be of interest to anyone taking a view as to whether participation in any exchange in Hong Kong would be desirable.